-We envision an equitable energy future where truly clean sources of power — efficiency, solar and wind — sustain every aspect of our lives, and dirty fossil fuels are phased out; where communities now sacrificed to the fossil fuel industry – from South Baltimore to Southwest Virginia and beyond – have won the freedom to decide where their energy comes from and how it’s used; and where we’ve kept the increase in the global average temperature below 1.5 degrees Celsius, protecting the most vulnerable communities in our region and the world from the worst impacts of climate change.
+We envision an economy where energy efficiency and truly clean sources of power sustain every aspect of our lives and dirty fossil fuels are phased out; where all communities share equitably in the promise of a clean and healthy environment; where millions of family-sustaining jobs form the backbone of our economy; and where we’ve kept the increase in the global average temperature below 1.5 degrees Celsius, protecting the most vulnerable communities in our region and the world from the worst impacts of climate change.

 The Chesapeake Climate Action Network was founded by Mike Tidwell, a long-time journalist dedicated to creating a regional grassroots organization committed to climate action.
 CCAN officially launched on July 1, 2002 with a seed grant from the Rockefeller Brothers Fund.

-Since its inception, the Chesapeake Climate Action Network has been central to groundbreaking climate and clean energy victories in Maryland, Virginia and Washington, D.C.
-Working with a large and growing network of allies, the group has helped pass Clean Cars bills in Maryland and Washington, D.C., a bill promoting rooftop solar in Virginia, and landmark offshore wind power legislation in Maryland.
-Through litigation, CCAN has helped reduce mercury pollution from a coal plant in Wise County by 94 percent and forced the clean up of three coal ash dump sites in Maryland.
-It has also helped pass a landmark moratorium bill on fracking, as well as one of the strongest statewide carbon caps in the country in Maryland.
+Working with a large and growing network of allies, the group has helped pass strong renewable electricity laws for 50% in Maryland and 100% in both Virginia and Washington, DC.
+Through litigation, CCAN has helped reduce mercury pollution from a coal plant in Wise County by 94 percent, forced the clean up of three coal ash dump sites in Maryland, and delayed construction of two massive fracked-gas pipelines in Virginia.
+It has also helped pass a landmark bill to ban fracking in Maryland, as well as one of the strongest statewide carbon caps in the country.

 How We Work

-1. We take on the big fights: We are committed to tackling issues that will have the biggest impact in reducing the greenhouse pollution destroying our climate.
-We strive to widen the spectrum of what’s “politically possible,” knowing the physics of our climate won’t compromise.
+- We take on the big fights: To make systemic change, we believe you need to change the law and the power to make that change comes from the people.
+We are committed to tackling issues that will have the biggest effect measured by pollution reduction and community impact.
+We are driven by results and we take into account the political context.
+But we always strive to widen the spectrum of what’s “politically possible,” knowing the physics of our climate won’t compromise.

-2. We believe that people are at the center of change: Building a powerful grassroots movement is the ultimate answer to overcoming the power of polluting industries and holding our leaders accountable.
+- We believe that people are at the center of change: Building a powerful grassroots movement is the ultimate answer to overcoming the power of polluting industries and holding our leaders accountable.
+We provide on ramps for people to take action on the major climate issues in the region and we partner with and support grassroots leaders.
 We organize, educate, and mobilize so that, even if we lose one battle, we are constantly building a bigger and stronger movement for change and long-term success.

-4. We’re stronger when we build a diverse movement: Climate change is one of the biggest challenges humanity has ever faced, and we won’t solve it by sticking to traditional silos.
-We seek out and foster relationships with nontraditional allies — including students, faith groups, business owners, military leaders, and movements for social, economic, and racial justice — to advance shared values and goals.
+- We believe we will win by building the biggest and broadest coalition possible: Climate change is one of the biggest challenges humanity has ever faced, and we won’t solve it by sticking to traditional silos.
+We seek out and foster relationships with nontraditional allies — including students, faith groups, labor, business owners, farmers, and movements for social, economic, and racial justice — to advance shared values and goals.